 CO₂-negative DACCUSS house wall receives JEC Composites Innovation Award 2025

 In the run-up to this year's JEC World's Leading Trade Fair for Composite Materials in Paris, the prototype of a sustainable house wall developed in the BMBF-funded DACCUSS-Pre project was honoured.
-With a techno-economic and life cycle analysis, our Department of Solar Chemical Process Development contributed important findings on how the planned wall can capture CO2 during its production and not emit it in comparison to conventional reinforced concrete construction methods.
+Compared to conventional reinforced concrete construction methods, it can capture CO2 during production instead of emitting it.
+In this project, our Department of Solar Chemical Process Development investigated the possibilities of energy-efficient carbon fibre production.

-The house wall is made of a CFS® material (carbon fibre stone) that combines carbon-negative stones and bio-based fibres.
+The house wall is made of a CFS® material (Carbon Fiber Stone), which combines easily weatherable stones, bio-based fibres and high-quality BioChar for the thermal insulation of the wall.
 This creates an alternative to conventional CO2-intensive concrete.
-Per square metre, 59 kg of carbon dioxide is bound during production via Direct Air Capture (DAC) and CO2 storage in algae and rock, while conventional cement walls release 98 kg.
+Per square metre, 59 kg of carbon dioxide is bound, while conventional cement walls release 98 kg.
 This results in a negative CO2 footprint.

 The consortium expects the transfer of the technology to industry to make an important contribution to sustainable construction and to deepen expertise in this area.
 A continuation of the research work is already in preparation.